rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 That should start a simple dev server at http://localhost:8000 with a very plain "Hello World" on the screen.

-## Making our first stateless ReasonReact component
+{{% chapter_header "Making our first stateless ReasonReact component" "stateless-reason-react-component" %}}

 Let's start by making a stateless component.
 We're gonna create one of the cards that contain the list results.
 We'll add a new file to the `src` directory named `Card.re`.